Peter Sagal: Television writer

 The two Wait Wait pilots are based on the weekly NPR/WBEZ Chicago news quiz radio program which Sagal hosts.

 Actor

-Sagal voiced Clown's Joy in the 2015 animated movie Inside Out.
+Sagal had a brief voice cameo as Clown's Joy in the 2015 animated movie Inside Out.

 He appeared as himself in the "Pay Pal" episode of the animated television series The Simpsons.
 In that episode characters Lisa and Tumi listened to an episode of Wait Wait...
 Don't Tell Me! featuring Sagal and announcer Carl Kasell.

 Sagal has appeared in three television specials based on his radio show: Wait Wait...
 Don't Tell Me!
 (2008), Wait Wait...
 Don't Tell Me!: A Royal Pain in the News (2011), and Wait Wait Don't Tell Me Live!
 (2013).

 Sagal has appeared as himself in documentaries.
 These include: